 1. The Consumer NF, e.g. AF or NEF, requests or subscribes to analytics for E2E data volume transfer time analytics from NWDAF (possibly via NEF in case the consumer NF is an untrusted AF) and provides the input information as specified in clause 6.18.1 to 5GC.

 2a-b.
-The NWDAF subscribes the service data from AMF in Table 6.18.2-2 using Namf_EventExposure_Subscribe service for collecting UE location(s) for a UE or a group of UEs using an Internal-Group-Id.
+The NWDAF may subscribe to the service data from AMF as defined in Table 6.18.2-2 using Namf_EventExposure_Subscribe service operation for collecting UE location(s) for a UE or a group of UEs using an Internal-Group-Id.

 NOTE: If NWDAF requires UE location information with finer granularity than TA/cell level, then NWDAF collects the location data from GMLC instead of AMF.

 2c.
-NWDAF subscribes to service data from SMF in Table 6.18.2-2 by invoking Nsmf_EventExposure_Subscribe (Event ID, SUPI(s) or Application ID).
+The NWDAF may subscribe to service data from SMF as defined in Table 6.18.2-2 by invoking Nsmf_EventExposure_Subscribe service operation (Event ID, SUPI(s) or Application ID).

-In order to provide the requested analytics, the NWDAF subscribes to information of the UE and may subscribe to N4 Session related input data from SMFs as defined in Table 6.18.2-2.
+2d In order to provide QoS flow Packet delay data, the SMF subscribe to QoS Monitoring information from UPF as defined in Table 6.18.2-2 using N4 Session Reporting Rule.

-2d-e.
-N4 related input data is provided by UPF to SMF.
+2e.
+The subscribed event is triggered in the UPF.

 2f.
-SMF provides the requested input data to NWDAF.
+The UPF notifies the subscribed event report directly to the NWDAF.

-2g-h.
+2g.
 The NWDAF may subscribe to the input data from the OAM as defined in the Table 6.18.2-1 according to the data collection principles described in clause 6.2.3.

-2i-j.
+2h.
 The NWDAF may subscribe to the service data from as defined AF in the Table 6.18-3 by invoking Nnef_EventExposure_Subscribe or Naf_EventExposure_Subscribe (Event ID = E2E data volume transfer time information, Application ID, Event Filter information, Target of Event Reporting = UE ID(s)) service as defined in TS 23.502 [3].

 3. The NWDAF derives the requested analytics, in the form of E2E data volume transfer time statistics and/or predictions.